iCon Developer Guide

 • Mainstream OS: Windows, Linux, Unix, MacOS

-• Policy: The document that details the terms and conditions of a contract
+• Policy: The document that details the terms and conditions of a contract and is identified by POLICY_ID

-• Contract: A contract that binds a customer to a certain policy
+• Contract: A contract that binds a customer to a certain policy and is identified by CONTRACT_ID

 Appendix: Instructions for manual testing